CPA Exam Questions: Free Ones Don’t Work, Here’s Why

 - You can cancel at any time for any reason, even if the reason is for no reason at all.
 Unlike other companies, we don’t lock you into a contract, which leads me to my next point…

 - We offer a 30-Day Money Back Guarantee.
 If, for whatever reason, we don’t live up to your standards, we’ll promptly refund your money and you can keep your materials as an apology for wasting your time.

-Now, you might be saying you only came here for test questions—fair enough.
+Now, you might be saying you only came here for free CPA Exam questions—fair enough.

 Oof.
 Does your wallet feel lighter yet?

 That’s half the price of a full prep course… and it’s only the test bank.

 You might as well fork over $2,000 and get the entire course for that price.